-beam\lib searches for .erlang.crypt in the current directory and then the home directory for the current user.
+beam\lib searches for .erlang.crypt in the current directory, then the user's home directory and then filename:basedir(user\config, "erlang").
 If the file is found and contains a key, beam\lib implicitly creates a crypto key fun and registers it.